jtgsystems/Custom-Modes-Roo-Code/README.md

     ```
     *(Adjust the path if you use the stable version of VS Code or a different operating system)*.

-2.  **Copy Configuration:** Copy the appropriate `custom_modes.json` file from this repository into the `settings` directory found in step 1, replacing the existing file if necessary.
+2.  **Copy Configuration:** Copy the appropriate JSON mode file from the relevant category directory (`development-modes/`, `legal-modes/`, etc.) into the `settings` directory found in step 1, replacing the existing file if necessary.

 3.  **Restart VS Code:** Restart Visual Studio Code to ensure Roo Code loads the new mode definitions.